 Each November and December the Vans Triple Crown of Surfing takes place at beaches along the North Shore.
 The competition consists of three events for men and three events for women.
 The men compete at the Reef Hawaiian Pro at Haleiwa Ali'i Beach Park; the O'Neill World Cup of Surfing at Sunset Beach; and the Billabong Pipeline Masters at the Banzai Pipeline.
 The women's events are the Vans Hawaiian Pro at Haleiwa Ali'i Beach Park; the Roxy Pro at Sunset Beach; and the Billabong Pro Maui which is held at Honolua Bay, Maui.

-When the any of the events of the Vans Triple Crown of Surfing is taking place held locals and visitors alike from all over the island flock to the North Shore, creating a traffic nightmare.
+When any of the events of the Vans Triple Crown of Surfing are taking place, locals and visitors alike from all over the island flock to the North Shore, creating a traffic nightmare.
 If, however, you arrive early enough to park, you'll be treated to the best surfers in the world tackling some of the world's highest and most exciting waves.

 During the summer, the roaring ocean turns into a calm body of water ideal for fishing, diving, snorkeling, and swimming.